 Who we are

-This Statement is issued on behalf of the Clinigen Group plc so when we mention ”Clinigen”, “we”, “us” or “our” in this Statement, we are referring to the relevant company in the Clinigen Group responsible for processing your data.
+This Statement is issued on behalf of Clinigen Limited so when we mention ”Clinigen”, “we”, “us” or “our” in this Statement, we are referring to the relevant company in the Clinigen Group responsible for processing your data.
 Clinigen is assumed to be the controller of data collected under this Statement.

 If you have any questions about this Statement, including any requests to exercise your legal rights, please contact us using the details set out below.